shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

         RouteDay('10th'),
         RouteDay('Final')]

 The main thing that has changed is the code after ``RouteDay('1st',``, which now has something called a ``ChatRoom`` object.
 This object holds information that tells the program information like the title of the chatroom ("Welcome!"), the label where the program can find the chatroom ("day_1_chatroom_1"), and the time the chatroom should appear at ("00:01" aka 1 minute past midnight).
-A typical RouteDay is made up of a list of these items, along with StoryMode and StoryCall objects (for more, see [[INSERT LINK HERE]]).
+A typical RouteDay is made up of a list of these items, along with StoryMode and StoryCall objects (for more, see :ref:`Adding Timeline Items`).

 Next, you need to define your new chatroom, similar to what you did for the introduction.